Lambton Golf and Country Club: 21st century

 Lambton hosted the Ontario Men's Mid-Amateur Championship in June 2016.
-As of 2016, the Championship Course has five tee decks per hole and yardage ranging from 5300 to 7100 yards.
+As of 2016, the Championship Course had five tee decks per hole and yardage ranging from 5300 to 7100 yards.

 Tournaments hosted

 Lambton Golf and Country Club has hosted several major events in its history, including the Canadian Opens, and the Canadian Amateurs.
 The golf club has hosted both tournaments on four occasions.
 The golf club was a former rota course of the Canadian Open, hosting the tournament in 1907, 1910, 1925, and 1941.
 Winners of the Canadian Open in Lambton Golf and Country Club include: